-From now on let $f:M\to M$ be a partially hyperbolic diffeomorphism, dynamically coherent with compact center leaves that form a fiber bundle, $\mu$ is an ergodic invariant measure with zero center Lyapunov exponent.

-The fiber bundle condition gives that the quotient $\tM=M/\cW^c$ is a topological manifold, and the induced map $\tf:\tM\to \tM$ is a hyperbolic homeomorphism: \begin{definition} Given any $\tx\in \tM$ and $\epsilon >0$, we define the \emph{local stable} and \emph{unstable sets} of $\tx$ with respect to $\tf$ by
+The fiber bundle condition gives that the quotient $\tM=M/\cW^c$ is a topological manifold, and the induced map $\tf:\tM\to \tM$ is a \emph{hyperbolic homeomorphism} in the following sense: \begin{definition} Given any $\tx\in \tM$ and $\epsilon >0$, we define the \emph{local stable} and \emph{unstable sets} of $\tx$ with respect to $\tf$ by

 respectively.
 We say that a homeomorphism $\tf:\tM \to \tM$ is \emph{hyperbolic} whenever there exist constants $C,\epsilon ,\tau>0$ and $\lambda\in (0,1)$ such that the following conditions are satisfied: